Ascarbek/suggestbox/README.md

 # Angular SuggestBox
-Angular SuggestBox is an AngularJS component (directive) which provides highly customizable dropdown list (combobox, multiselect).
+Angular SuggestBox is an AngularJS component (directive) which provides highly customizable dropdown list (combobox, multiselect, autocomplete).

 # Features
 - Fully customizable layout.
 Directive comes without template.
 It uses the html layout that you provide inside the element.